plotly/academy/_react/part-2.md

 }
 ```

+Go open that in your browser, enter your current location and you'll see the current temperature! 🎉 Awesome!

 Now that we have the current temperature, we need to render the 5 day forecast!
 Thankfully, we have Plotly which makes it very easy for us to create amazing graphs.
 TK link to part 3

 # Summary of this chapter